dominikh/go-tools/.github/ISSUE_TEMPLATE/2_false_negative.md

 ---
-name: 🦆 False negative in staticcheck
+name: 🦆 False negative in Staticcheck
-about: Your code is wrong but staticcheck doesn't complain about it.
+about: Your code is wrong but Staticcheck doesn't complain about it.
 labels: false-negative, needs-triage
 title: ""
 ---